encircle360-oss/straightmail/README.md

 ### Example REST call to send an email
 Let's send an email using our straightmail instance with template as files in our templates file directory.
 Your template should be saved in two files, one for the subject and one for the body of an email.
-Template id is name of the template without file ending, the subject template is always called templateId_subject.ftl (notice: alle HTML tags will be removed from subject while parsing)
+Template id is the name of the template file without ending, the subject template always called templateId_subject.ftl (**important:** all HTML tags will be removed from subject while parsing)
 ```
 curl -d "{ \"recipients\": [\"test@localhost\"], \"model\": { \"testKey\": \"testValue\" }, \"emailTemplateId\":  \"default\", \"locale\": \"de\"  }"  -H "Content-Type: application/json" -X POST http://localhost:50003/
 ```